NOTE: Betterment is offering up to 1 year free to new users. Find out full details here. Read our updated Betterment review here.

-- 20% Vanguard Total Stock Market ETF (VTI)
+- Vanguard Total International Bond Index ETF (BNDX)

 Asset Allocation And Visualization Tools

-To me one of the selling points of Betterment are the allocation and visualization tools you can use to set your investment goals (demo).
-You can update your asset allocation, and investing time horizon and see about what kind of returns you can expect to see given your amount invested, level of risk and historical returns.
+To me one of the selling points of Betterment is the allocation and visualization tools you can use to set your investment goals.
+You can update your asset allocation, and investing time horizon and see what kind of returns you can expect to see given your amount invested, level of risk, and historical returns.
 It’s pretty interesting to play with the tool and see the differences you can expect given different allocations.